bvr/bvr.github.io/_posts/2023-03-11-scrape-infinity.md

 }
 ```

-Testing was successful.
-On top of [Mojo::UserAgent][2] we have seen before, I am using [Mojo::URL][3] to add query fields into the base path and [Mojo::DOM][4] directly to parse the HTML, that is provided in JSON field `html`.
+Testing was successful, this returned all the articles.
+On top of [Mojo::UserAgent][2] we have seen before, I am using [Mojo::URL][3] to add query fields into the base path and [Mojo::DOM][4] to parse the HTML which is provided in JSON field `html`.

-Now we can just wrap the code into some classes to make the usage easier and nicely encapsulated.
-First, simple storage class for articles
+Now we can just wrap the code into few classes to make the usage easier and nicely encapsulated.
+First, simple storage class for articles, each property only with a getter and constructor to init them

 ```perl
 package Fabulous::Article;